theacodes/blog.thea.codes/srcs/raster-vectorization-with-python.md

 ## The challenge

 Like many [EDA]/[CAD] software packages, KiCAD works fundamentally differently from art design programs because it has a different purpose - KiCAD is for designing physical, manufacturable objects.
-The challenge presented here is to covert an image of some artwork into KiCAD's vector format.
+The challenge presented here is to convert an image of some artwork into KiCAD's vector format.

 ![Illustration of an artwork file named input.png and a KiCAD footprint named output.kicad_mod](/static/2022-8-25/in-out.png)